 ©The New York Botanical Garden.
 All rights reserved.
 Used by permission.

-Common Name: narrowleaf willow Duration: Perennial Nativity: Native Lifeform: Tree Wetland Status: FACW General: Shrub to small tree, 0.5-6 m tall, often short lived and thicket forming, clonal by root suckers; branches gray, red, to yellow brown, glabrous; branchlets glabrescent to hairy.
-Leaves: Alternate, stipules leaflike or absent, petioles glabrous or hairy, 1-9 mm long; young leaves long silky, mature blade linear or ligulate, 30-160 mm long, 2-9 mm wide, 10-28 times as long as wide, lower surface glaucous or densely silky to silky-villous, upper surface shiny; bases cuneate, margins slightly revolute, 1-5 teeth per cm.
-Flowers: Catkins 2.5-5 cm long, tawny floral bracts, 1.2-3.5 mm long, glabrous or hairy, apices acute or rounded, pistillate floral bracts deciduous after flowering.
-Fruits: Capsule 3-7 mm long, hairless, bearing many cottony seeds.
+Common Name: narrowleaf willow Duration: Perennial Nativity: Native Lifeform: Tree Wetland Status: FACW General: Large shrub, 0.5-6 m tall, often short-lived and thicket forming, clonal by root suckers; branches gray, red, to yellow brown, glabrous; branchlets glabrescent to hairy.
+Leaves: Alternate along the branchlets, on glabrous to hairy petioles 1-9 mm long; stipules leaflike or absent; blades linear to ligulate, 3-16 cm long and 2-9 mm wide, 10-28 times as long as wide; lower leaf surface glaucous or densely silky to silky-villous; upper surface shiny; young leaves long-silky.
+Flowers: Catkins develop at the same time as leaves in the spring, or after the leaves are fully developed; catkins 2.5-5 cm long, each flower subtended by a greenish, whitish, yellowish, or tawny bract, 1-3 mm long, glabrous or hairy; floral bracts on female flowers fall off soon after flowering.
+Fruits: Capsule 3-7 mm long, glabrous or hairy; splitting into 2 sections to release many cottony seeds.
 Ecology: Found in thickets along watercourses from 1,000-8,500 ft (305-2591 m); flowers March-June.
-Distribution: Most of western N. Amer, CA east to TX and north to CAN; south to n MEX.
-Notes: Distinguished by its being thicket forming and usually not developing into a thick-trunked tree; the reddish stems, and the short and narrow leaves.
-Ethnobotany: Twigs used to build sweathouses for rheumatism and colds, the bark was used for fevers, taken as an emetic, for coughs, venereal diseases, sore throat, the young twigs were used to make baskets and mats, for cordage, in basketry, and used ceremonially.
-Etymology: Salix is the Latin name for willow, meaning -to leap or spring-, while exigua means little, or weak in growth.
-Synonyms: Salix argophylla, Salix exigua var. angustissima, Salix exigua var. columbiana, Salix exigua var. hindsiana, Salix exigua var. luteosericea, Salix exigua var. nevadensis, Salix exigua var. parishiana, Salix exigua var. stenophylla, Salix exigua var. viren Editor: SBuckley 2010, FSCoburn 2015
+Distribution: Most of western N. Amer, from CA east to TX and north to CAN; south to n MEX.
+Notes: This is one of two willows that can be found along low-elevation rivers in the Southwest.
+The other, S. gooddingii, grows into a well-developed tree with lanceolate leaves 9-16 mm wide, with toothed edges.
+S. exigua, in contrast, is clonal and tends to grow in dense thickets; it never grows into a well developed tree, but instead has many woody stems only a few centimeters in diameter; and the leaves are much narrower, only 2-9 mm wide.
+Look also for the young branches which are often distinctly red-brown.
+There are two varieties: var. exigua has silky white hairs on the leaf underside, while var. interior has leaves that are hairless underneath.
+Ethnobotany: Twigs used to build sweathouses for rheumatism and colds; the bark was used to treat fevers, coughs, venereal diseases, and sore throats, and was taken as an emetic; the young twigs were used to make baskets, mats, and cordage.
+Etymology: Salix is the classical Latin name for willow trees, perhaps derived from salio, to leap or spring, from the quickness of their growth; exigua means little, or weak in growth.
+Synonyms: Salix argophylla, Salix exigua var. angustissima, Salix exigua var. columbiana, Salix exigua var. hindsiana, Salix exigua var. luteosericea, Salix exigua var. nevadensis, Salix exigua var. parishiana, Salix exigua var. stenophylla, Salix exigua var. viren Editor: SBuckley 2010, FSCoburn 2015, AHazelton 2017